heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 computer/server.
 This is a good way to run software when you want to isolate the software from the rest of the computer/server.

 Virtualization starts full operating systems.
-This is quite heavy.
-It takes time to start a virtual machine.
-It also takes a lot of space and/or ressources on the computer/server.
+This is quite heavy and not very efficient (takes time to start, takes a lot of space and/or ressources on the computer/server, etc.).

 ### Containerization